 - If you have a Standard Flood Insurance Policy, you will need to file a Proof of Loss with your insurance company.
 The Proof of Loss and all required supporting documentation must be filed within 60 days after the date of loss or within any extension of that deadline made in writing by the Associate Administrator for Federal Insurance and Mitigation.
 This is required before the National Flood Insurance Program (NFIP) or insurance company will issue any payment.
 Click here to learn more about the required Proof of Loss and to download the form.

 - When the insurance company adjuster visits your home to inspect the flood damage, the adjuster may rely on you to provide information regarding the extent of your flood damage.
 Be sure to tell the adjuster that any damage you point out, documented or discuss is only the damage you have noticed, and there may be other damage that you are unaware of or that is not immediately visible to an untrained eye.

 - If you disagree with the amount of damage found by the insurance company’s adjuster or the amount the insurance company is paying you for your damage, do not sign the proof of loss attesting to those damages.
 Remember, by signing a Proof of Loss, you are swearing that the information provided is true and correct.
 Instead, obtain estimates to repair/replace your property from a trusted contractor to compare with the amount that insurance company is paying, and make sure you are being covered prior to signing a Proof of Loss.
-For flood claims from the May 2015 storms in Texas and Oklahoma.
-This must all be done within 240 days of the flood.

 - As always, contact Mostyn Law with any insurance claim related questions.